mvolkmann/blog/src/flutter.md

 To remove an installed package, enter `flutter pub remove {package-name}`.

 Dependencies can also be specified by manually editing the `pubspec.yaml` file.
+IDEs generally recognize the changes and automatically install the new dependencies for you.
-When this is done, enter `flutter pub get` to download the new dependencies.
+When using an editor that doesn't do this, enter `flutter pub get` to download and install them.

 In each of the commands in this section, the `flutter` command can be replaced by the `dart` command.

 ## Advice

+- Flutter prefers project and file names that separate words with underscores instead of hyphens, so use those.

 - Create lots of custom widgets that hide the complexity of provided widgets and provide application-specific styling.